clarity20/tql/README.md

 _*The guided tour: Coming soon*_

 ### Auto-execution mode
-To run TQL with query execution turned on (the default behavior), you must set up the following three (3) items.
-We illustrate with a quick example:
+To run TQL with query execution turned on (the default behavior), you need the
+following:
 1. a TUI program capable of submitting SQL queries to your RDBMS.
 For MySQL users, this typically means the "mysql" binary bundled with MySQL.
-2. a small wrapper script or shell function for the binary that either knows or figures out the database connection parameters (user name, password, host, and database name) so that TQL doesn't have to.
+2. a small wrapper script or shell function for item #1 that either knows or figures out the database connection parameters (user name, password, host, and database name) so that TQL doesn't have to.
-3. two environment variables: `TQL_DB_WRAPPER` to identify your wrapper script and another, `TQL_DBNAME` to identify your database.
+3. two environment variables: `TQL_DB_WRAPPER` to identify your wrapper script and `TQL_DBNAME` to identify your database.

 *Example*: Your wrapper script might look like the following: